jamdelion/old-fac-application/README.md

 # joko208.github.io
-This is my one-page website for the Founders &amp; Coders application pre-requisites.
+This was my one-page website for the Founders &amp; Coders application pre-requisites.

+I applied with this website originally for the summer 2019 cohort.